The N.C. Department of Transportation's transponder system,

 , helps monitor the weight and safety compliance of commercial trucks on North Carolina's highways.

-Since 2007, the voluntary program has allowed compliant motor carriers with up-to-date credentials to bypass North Carolina's weigh stations, resulting in numerous benefits, including:
+The voluntary program, implemented in 2007, allows motor carriers with up-to-date credentials to bypass North Carolina's weigh stations.
+This results in numerous benefits, including:

 - Better oversight and enforcement of motor carrier compliance